 Since 2002, I have worked with private and commercial clients to improve driving skills, knowledge and best practice, with the aim of improving driver safety from motorways to mountains, from ATVs to LCVs.

-I specialise in developing driving instructors who wish to enter the commercial fleet training market, and in designing effective driver safety management courses for company cars, vans, 4x4s and ATVs.
+I specialise in designing effective driver safety management courses for company cars, vans, 4x4s and ATVs, and in developing driving instructors who wish to enter the commercial fleet training market.

 Having built and run my own driver training business, both as a director and as a subsidiary of a multi-national company, I understand the pressures involved in all aspects of the business.
 I’ve coached inexperienced candidates on courses, and ensured the effective delivery of large fleet contracts across the whole of the UK.